 Young EAP is the network of national junior paediatric representatives within the EAP.
 Young EAP exists to support the work of EAP in the areas of education, innovation and advocacy.
 This network was established officially by the General Assembly of EAP during the EAP Winter Meeting 2017.
-Twenty-five countries are currently represented within Young EAP.
+Twenty-four countries are currently represented within Young EAP.
 Several national representatives are also involved in national junior paediatric societies and sections; as such, they bridge the distance between paediatric trainees in their country and Young EAP, and provide valuable input to challenges that need to be more widely discussed.

 In 2016, the Executive Committee of the EAP expressed its wish to involve trainees more directly in its educational and advocacy activities.
 Therefore, in December 2017, a new network of paediatric trainees called Young EAP was officially established by the General Assembly of the EAP.
 Several trainees are not only active within Young EAP but are also involved in national junior paediatric societies or sections; as such, they bridge the distance between paediatric trainees in their country and Young EAP, and provide valuable input to challenges that need to be more widely discussed.
 Nowadays, trainees are exposed to a variety of challenges related to education, the workforce and (in)equities in health.
 Countries in Europe face common challenges, but respond in different ways depending on their history, health and financing systems, and educational resources.
 These variations between countries provide important opportunities to learn from other’s experiences.
 Young EAP exists to support the objectives, powers and means of action of the EAP.
 Supported by EAP, national junior doctor representatives within this network meet every month, via an online platform, to work on projects that aim to educate, innovate or advocate in the field of child health.For example, in 2017, Young EAP expressed its support for trainees at the Warsaw Paediatric Hospital in Poland, in their efforts to promote the standards for their patients and improve working conditions.
 A European survey about working conditions among paediatric trainees is underway.
 In addition, Young EAP members prepared a video pledge for European Antibiotic Awareness Day 2017, advocating for inclusion of adequate training of competencies needed for antibiotic stewardship in all national curricula for paediatrics across Europe.
 The network has planned several educational webinars featuring international guest experts who will share innovative ideas that are focused on the future of child health and paediatric training, that can be further developed and implemented by paediatric trainees.
 More information about Young EAP projects can be found here.